JavaScript SDK Reference

 Messages

 Use when you want to show Pay Later messages on your site.
 Because Pay Later offers differ by country, certain options for the messages component render differently depending on the buyer's location.
-For complete details, as well as country-specific examples, see Pay Later Reference.
+For complete details, as well as country-specific examples, see Pay Later Referencearrow-up-right.

 See also